-WMI tables returns one row for each instance of the related information.
-The above example is handy to get the class equivalent of the alias of the WMIC command and also to have a list of many classes commonly used.
+WMI tables return one row for each instance of the related information.
+The above example is handy to get the class equivalent of the alias of the WMIC command and to have a list of many classes commonly used.

 Because most of the useful classes belong to the 'root\cimv2' namespace, this is the default value for WMI tables when the namespace is not specified.
 Some classes have many properties whose name and type may not be known when creating the table.
-To find them, you can use the WMI CMI Studio application but his will be rarely required because CONNECT is able to retrieve them.
+To find them, you can use the WMI CMI Studio application but his will be rarely required because CONNECT can retrieve them.

 Actually, the class specification also has default values for some namespaces.
-For the 'root\cli' namespace the class name defaults to 'Msft_CliAlias' and for the 'root_cimv2' namespace the class default value is 'Win32_ComputerSystemProduct'.
-Because many class names begin with 'Win32' it is not necessary to say it and specifying the class as 'Product' will effectively use class 'Win32_Product'.
+For the 'root\cli' namespace the class name defaults to 'Msft\CliAlias' and for the 'root\cimv2' namespace the class default value is 'Win32\ComputerSystemProduct'.
+Because many class names begin with 'Win32\' it is not necessary to say it and specifying the class as 'Product' will effectively use class 'Win32\Product'.